Iteration 10: Distribution using Broker II

 Broker 2.2.
 System test.

-Develop and manually system test/demonstrate that two HTTP based hotstone clients (target: 'hotstoneClient'), connected to the hotstone server (target: 'hotstoneServer'), each presenting the user with the MiniDraw based GUI can execute properly as a distributed system.
+Develop and manually system test/demonstrate that two HTTP based hotstone clients (target: 'hotstoneClient'), each presenting the user with the MiniDraw based GUI can execute properly as a distributed system, connected to the hotstone server (target: 'hotstoneServer') hosting a SemiStone game.

 Find details in the report template about how to document your work.